harnoorb01/diabetes-ml-api/README.md

 ![App Screenshot](./screenshot.png)

 ## ✨ Future Improvements
+- Better security
-Better feature handling for unknown values.
+- Better feature handling for unknown values
-Auto-complete/Suggestions: Smart defaults based on age/gender demographics Results History: Let users save and compare multiple predictions over time
+- Auto-complete/Suggestions: Smart defaults based on age/gender demographics
+- Results History: Let users save and compare multiple predictions over time
+- Work with Docker for easier deployment.

 ## ⚠️ Disclaimer
 This project is for educational/demo purposes only and not medical advice.
 Predictions are based on a model trained on a public dataset and may not reflect clinical reality.